anokic/Hamburger-and-Nav-animation/README.md

 # Hamburger and Nav animation
-I have made a Hamburger and Navigation animation made with **HTML CSS** and pure **JavaScript** for my newest project.
+I have made a Hamburger and Navigation animation with **HTML CSS** and pure **JavaScript** for my newest project.
 Feel free to use and change as you will.

 ![Hamburger](https://i.ibb.co/hf6wj4X/screencapture-127-0-0-1-64959-2019-09-23-21-16-23.png)